 NJIT Academic Integrity Code: All Students should be aware that the Department of Chemistry & Environmental Science (CES) takes the University Code on Academic Integrity at NJIT very seriously and enforces it strictly.
 This means that there must not be any forms of plagiarism, i.e., copying of homework, class projects, or lab assignments, or any form of cheating in quizzes and exams.
-Students must properly cite and attribute all sources used for papers and assignments.
-Students may not collaborate on exams or assignments, directly or through virtual consultation,-unless the instructor gives specific permission to do so.
-Posting an exam, assignment, or answers to them on an-online forum (before, during, or after the due date), in addition to consulting posted materials, constitutes a violation of the university's Honesty policy.
-Likewise, unauthorized use of live assistance websites, including seeking "expert" help for specific questions during an exam, can be construed as a violation of the honesty policy.
-All students should be familiar with the NJIT Academic Integrity Code.
 Under the University Code on Academic Integrity, students are obligated to report any such activities to the Instructor.